Magicrafter13/mash/README.md

 An idea I had before finding out about `environ`(7):
 Environment variable dictionary using binary search tree (still store in array, but use this to easily find its location if it exists)
 Builtins were going to use suffix trees, and did up until commit `0cead82c` where I finally deleted the code.
 Although janky in its implementation I was still somewhat proud of them.
+I was going to manually tweak the terminal and implement my own line editing system, but found readline and decided to use that instead.
+I may revisit this in the future for flexibility.
+Zsh and fish both use their own line editor.